Malignant narcissists like to engage in character assassination. Oftentimes, this means taking something that’s true, and then distorting it.

 How to Recognize a Malignant Narcissist

-(This post contains affiliate links, and if you purchase a product I receive a commission, at no extra cost to you.)
+(This post contains affiliate links, and if you purchase a product I receive a referral fee, at no extra cost to you.)

 One reason is that I’ve had personal experience with a covert narcissist.
 So I know that dealing with a deceitful person is highly stressful.